aymafayez/ING-APP/README.md

 Write a mobile application that can price a basket of goods in a number of different currencies.
 The application shall allow to purchase the following goods, all priced in EUR:-

--Peas - 0.95 EUR per bag
+- Peas - 0.95 EUR per bag
--Eggs - 2.1 EUR per dozen
+- Eggs - 2.1 EUR per dozen
--Beans - 0.73 EUR per can
+- Beans - 0.73 EUR per can
--Milk - 1.4 EUR per bottle
+- Milk - 1.4 EUR per bottle

 App feature requirements:
 -The app shall allow the user to add and remove items in a basket.